And How Wedding Vendors Benefit Your Photography Business

-Should I Collaborate With Every Wedding Vendor I Meet?
+Should I Collaborate With all the Wedding Vendors I Meet?

 The short answer is NO. Don’t keep trying to bond with vendors whose style and personality doesn’t match yours.
 If you really feel this business collaboration won’t bring you ideal clients or help you in any other way, then then the effort might not be worth your time.

 Don’t be afraid to reevaluate when and how you collaborate with vendors!
 This should be a mutually beneficial partnership.
 Negotiate and renegotiate the terms of your agreement until feels right.

 Photographers often get approached by vendors wanting free photos in exchange for “exposure.”
 In a way, they want you to provide photos and in exchange give you a photo credit or shoutout on their social media.

 You’ll need to decide if the “exposure” is worth all the work.
 You shoot and edit for hours before sharing that session.
 If that vendor is a leader in your community and can circulate your name among your ideal clients, you can say yes.